MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/quick-view-control-properties-legacy.md

 5. In the left navigation pane, select **Quick view**.

-6. In the **Select quick view forms** dialog box, select a **Lookup** field included in the form, and then select a quick view form for the related entities.
-The related entities shown depend on the **Lookup** field you choose.
+6. In the **Select quick view forms** dialog box, select a **Lookup** field included in the form, and then select a quick view form for the related tables.
+The related tables shown depend on the **Lookup** field you choose.

     > [!div class="mx-imgBorder"]
     > ![Add quick view control](media/select-quick-view-form.png "Add quick view control to main form")